Galladite27/SHU-ASE-2025/documents/backlog.md

 * Adapt the Charity accept/decline section so that is displays a confirmation box - (Alex)

 * Clean up the donation page - (Alex as this was initially the page that I worked on)

-* Remove the duplicated entry within the charity dashboard page - (Theo)

-* Ensure the inventory page aligns with the number of donations stated within the dashboard for teh charity user (Theo)

 * Come up with some text to fill out the pages better for the users (Laurie)

 * Include a section stating how many previous donations a user has made on the incoming donations page for the charity user - (Alex)